What You Can Do

 Kenosha County Parks

-Kenosha County UW-Extension coordinates newsletters, lunch and learns, and sustainable "PED" talks for employees to learn how to implement sustainable practices at work and at home.
-Stay tuned for educational opportunities in 2017.
+Extension Kenosha County coordinates newsletters, lunch and learns, and sustainable "PED" talks for employees to learn how to implement sustainable practices at work and at home.
+Stay tuned for educational opportunities this year.

-Kenosha County employees engage with UW-Extension educators at a nutrition-themed "PED" talk at the Kenosha County Center.
+Kenosha County employees engage with Extension educators at a nutrition-themed "PED" talk at the Kenosha County Center.

 Kenosha County Government Recycling Program